panulogic/cisf/README.md

 	{ A ([String, Number], s, n);
 	}

-Unlike with Java or #C this is optional.
+Unlike with Java or #C Cisf-type-checking is optional.
 Use it when and where it helps.